soniajoseph/soniajoseph/_posts/20-01-26-semantic-similarity-search-phrases.md

 classes: wide
 ---

-Word vector averaging is a way to find semantically similar sentences to a given sentence.
-The idea is simple: find the word embedding for each word using an algorithm like word2vec or GloVe, and then average the embeddings together to get a sentence vector.
+Word vector averaging is a way to find semantically similar sentences.
+The idea is simple: find the word embedding for each word using an algorithm like word2vec or GloVe, average the embeddings together to get a sentence vector, and match sentences with the most similar sentence vectors based off Euclidean distance or cosine similarity.

-I recently became interested in extending idea to the phrase level.
-If we have two documents, can we co-locate all the semantically similar phrases?
+I recently became interested in extending the idea to the phrase level.
+If we have two sentences, can we co-locate all the semantically similar phrases from each sentence?

 For example, if I have the following two sentences: